Protecting your household belongings from theft and damage

 What is home contents insurance?

-Contents insurance will cover you against loss and damage to your belongings.
-HomeProtect contents insurance covers your household goods and all other personal items within the property, as well as non-permanent fittings like carpets and curtains, against losses from fire, storm, flood, escape of water, vandalism, burglary and subsidence.
+Contents insurance protects you against damage to your belongings.
+HomeProtect contents insurance covers your household goods and all other personal items within the property against losses from fire, storm, flood, escape of water, burglary and subsidence.

-For accuracy, the best way to calculate your insurance is to take a methodical approach.
+The best way to calculate the value of your belongings for insurance purposes is to take a methodical approach.
 Go from room to room and compile a list.
 Take your time and be thorough, listing each item, make and model and the price at purchase if you can.
-Don’t forget that although your garage and shed are protected by Buildings insurance for outbuildings, you still need to take any belongings stored in there into account when calculating your sum insured.
+Don’t forget that although your garage and shed are protected by buildings insurance for outbuildings, you still need to take any belongings stored in there into account when calculating your sum insured.

 Cover away from the home